 There are several logical factors we can look at in order to support our critical thinking and predict possible outcomes for the future economy and housing market, and where we’ll stand as sellers and buyers as we start to adjust to the changes and prepare for the second wave of the Coronavirus pandemic that’s on the horizon.
-Read on to find out more about some of the factors that have had a positive and negative affect on the housing market in 2020.
+Read on to find out more about some of the factors that have had a positive and negative effect on the housing market in 2020.

 As Covid-19 caused a dramatic change in life as we know it, many people have been feeling uncertain over whether they should be selling or buying their houses.
 According to the UK letting agent Rightmove, ‘Britain’s housing market is benefitting from a post-lockdown mini-boom supported by this month’s stamp duty cut unveiled by chancellor Rishi Sunak to “amplify the buyer surge,” pushing asking prices to a record high.’